dvergeylen/dvergeylen.github.io/_posts/2021-03-23-complete-guide-to-self-hosted-nextcloud-part2.md

 # We now need to add 'overlayfs' support as a module.
 # The below command will start a terminal GUI, where you can browse the kernel config options
 make ARCH=arm menuconfig
-# overlayfs is in 'File systems' → 'Overlay Filesystem Support' and must be set to 'M'
+# overlayfs is at 'File systems' → 'Overlay Filesystem Support' and must be set to 'M'
+# hardware crypto module support is at ' Cryptographic API' → 'Hardware crypto devices' → 'Rockchip's Cryptographic Engine driver' and must be set to 'M'

 # Compile kernel and its modules
 make zImage ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- -j16